Protecting customer's interests

 - The treatment of wastewater collected from the sewerage network to a quality standard (as set out in the Recycled Water and Bio solids Regulations issued by the Department of Energy); and

-- The safe and sustainable reuse, transfer or disposal of the treated end products (including recycled water).
+- The safe and sustainable reuse, transfer or disposal of the treated products (including recycled water).

-The Department of Energy monitors the performance of ADSSC to ensure it complies with a range of obligations under Law No (2) of 1998, its Sewerage, Wastewater Treatment and Disposal License and any other relevant Regulations issued by the Department of Energy.
+The Department of Energy monitors the performance of ADSSC to ensure it complies with a range of obligations under Law No (2) of 1998, Law (11) of 2018, its Sewerage, Wastewater Treatment and Disposal License and any other relevant Regulations issued by the Department of Energy.
 It also approves any codes or procedures which are issued by ADSSC under the above customer-focused license obligations.

-For further information on the full range of customer services they offer please contact ADSSC directly.
+For further information on the full range of customer services offered by ADSSC, please contact ADSSC directly.

 We see suggestions as an opportunity to improve the service provided to the end users.
 Your suggestions and feedback are valuable to us and will be considered as part of our ongoing activities to improve our services.

-Please feel free to register your complaint by filing the below form or you can drop an email to our Consumer Protection team: email@example.com, or addressing AD government Contact Center through : 800555.
+Please feel free to register your complaint by filing the below form or you can drop an email to our Consumer Protection team: firstname.lastname@example.org.

 Suggestion & Feedback Form